AbnocChinwads/first-milestone-project/README.md

 ###Content

-    * The CSS for the body and #footer sections was taken from https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/ and modified to work more efficiently
+The CSS for the body and #footer sections was taken from [FreeCodeCamp] (https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/) and modified to work more efficiently

 ###Media

-    * The photo used in this site was taken by me
+The photo used in this site was taken by me

 ###Acknowledgements

-    * I received inspiration for this project from my D&D sessions with my friends
+I received inspiration for this project from my D&D sessions with my friends